Travel in Iceland remains normal. See details on the latest eruption

 Snorkeling at Silfra is something absolute beginners can do.
 It’s so safe and easy, and needs no preparation!

-But if you DO want to practice to be a bit more comfortable in the water, we get it.
-The best way is to head to your local pool and take a few practices swims.
+But if you do want to practice to be a bit more comfortable in the water, we understand.
+The best way is to head to your local pool and take a few practice swims.
 Bring your snorkel mask and tube and try breathing.
 You’ll want to keep your arms still while your feet do most of the work, propelling you forward.

 Guided snorkeling tour at Silfra Fissure in Iceland